ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 ```
 which updates with some information every day.

-# Optimisation
+# 4. Optimisation
+Optimisation experinments that [improve runtime](https://github.com/claireyung/access-om3-configs/pull/1) have been pulled into the cascade lakes branch.
+Note the executable is not the most up to date MOM6 codebase.

-This configurations is slow and below are some suggestions to help optimise the configuration and others like it.
+This configurations is slow and below are some more suggestions to help optimise the configuration and others like it.

 1. use sapphire rapids.
 This requires an extra lines in `config.yaml`